demisto/content/Packs/Zoom/Integrations/Zoom_IAM/Zoom_IAM_description.md

     Client secret

 ### For the JWT method (deprecated)
-To get the credentials, login to your Zoom account, click [here](https://marketplace.zoom.us/develop/create) and choose JWT.
 - Create an JWT app
 - Use the following account credentials to get an access token:
     API Key